What’s the best camping stove?

 A super-fast, wind proof stove that’s really well designed, save for a few rough bits around the edge.
 Read the full MSR WindBurner review here.

 For £35 you get a full stove set up that does the job at under half the price of the competition.
-However, it’s very cheaply made with a few elements of poor design.
+However, it’s a little cheaply made with a few elements of poor design.

-Overall, the AlpKit BruKit is not in the same league as the MSR, Jetboil or Primus but then it’s not in the same price category either.
-An OK stove at a bargain price.
+Overall, the AlpKit BruKit is not in the same league as the MSR, Jetboil or Primus stoves.
+But then it’s not in the same price category either.
+It is a perfectly acceptable stove at a bargain price.

 Discontinued September 2016.
-BruKit Jackal review and BruKit Wolf reviews coming soon.
+Replaced by the BruKit Jackal and BruKit Wolf.

 4. PIERCEABLE CANISTER STOVES